Linear independence of odd zeta values using Siegel's lemma: Introduction

-using Eq. \eqref{eqvpDel}.
+using Eq.~\eqref{eqvpDel}.
 Finally, for any prime $p$ we have found pairwise distinct integers $N_i$ between 1 and $N$ such that $v_p(\Delta) = v_p ( N_1\ldots N_a ) $.
 Therefore $ \Delta $ divides $\Delta_{a,N}$, and equality holds: $ \Delta = \Delta_{a,N}$.

-To conclude the proof of Lemma \ref{lemarithgene}, we use this explicit expression of $ \Delta$ to compute it asymptotically.
+To conclude the proof of Lemma~\ref{lemarithgene}, we use this explicit expression of $ \Delta$ to compute it asymptotically.
 In what follows we denote by $o(1)$ any quantity that tends to 0 as $N\to\infty$, with $a$ fixed.
-Recall that letting $\psi(x) = \sum_{p^e \leq x} \log p$ (where the sum is over prime numbers $p$ and positive integers $e$ such that $p^e \leq x$), the prime number theorem yields $\psi(N) = N(1+o(1))$.
-Therefore we have
+Since $\psi(N) = N(1+o(1))$ as recalled before the proof, we have

 At last, $\sum_{k=1}^a \frac1{k} - \log (a+1) $ is non-decreasing with respect to $a$, and tends to $\gamma $ as $a\to\infty$, so that $\sum_{k=1}^a 1/k \leq \gamma + \log (a+1)$ for any $a$.
-This concludes the proof of Lemma \ref{lemarithgene}.
+This concludes the proof of Lemma~\ref{lemarithgene}.

-\subsection{Proof of Proposition \ref{propgene}}
+\subsection{Proof of Proposition~\ref{propgene}}

-In this section we prove Proposition \ref{propgene} by computing explicitly the coefficients $\theco$.
-We shall use the following lemma, proved in \cite{Farhibinomial} using Kummer's theorem on $p$-adic valuations of binomial coefficients.
+In this section we prove Proposition~\ref{propgene} by computing explicitly the coefficients $\theco$.
+We shall use the following lemma, proved in~\cite{Farhibinomial} using Kummer's theorem on $p$-adic valuations of binomial coefficients.

 \begin{Lem} Let $N$ be a positive integer.
 The least common multiple of the binomial coefficients $\binom{N}{i}$, $0\leq i \leq N$, is equal to $\frac{d_{N+1}}{N+1}$ where $d_{N+1} = \lcm(1,2,\ldots,N+1)$. \end{Lem}